 There will be 3 non-cumulative examinations.
 The 3rd exam will be given during final exam week.
 There will be several quizzes based on the reading and lecture from the previous week.
 Quizzes may be during class or on Blackboard.
-There will be a 5 page research paper.
-Although the subject matter does tend to build on itself, there will be several in class activities.
-Exam and quiz questions will consist of multiple choice, matching, short answers, identification, etc. Some questions will come directly from the questions for review.
-Grades will be calculated as follows: Tests: 30%, Research paper 30%, Quizzes & Classwork 40%.
+There will be a research paper and a 5-10 minute presentation of that research.
+Although the subject matter does tend to build on itself, there will be several in class labs.
+Exam and quiz questions will consist of multiple choice, matching, short answers, identification, etc. Some questions will come directly from the quick reviews or study problems.
+Grades will be calculated as follows: Tests: 30%, Research paper & presentation 30%, Quizzes & Classwork 40%.